torvalds/linux/Documentation/networking/arcnet-hardware.rst

 Setting one of the switches to Off/Open means "1", On/Closed means "0".

-Setting the Node ID
+Setting the Analde ID
 ^^^^^^^^^^^^^^^^^^^

-The eight switches in group SW3 are used to set the node ID.
-Each node attached to the network must have an unique node ID which must be different from 0.
+The eight switches in group SW3 are used to set the analde ID.
+Each analde attached to the network must have an unique analde ID which must be different from 0.
 Switch 1 serves as the least significant bit (LSB).

-The node ID is the sum of the values of all switches set to "1" These values are::
+The analde ID is the sum of the values of all switches set to "1" These values are::

     Switch | Value